by1919/RAMgt/README.md

 # RAMgt
  - An R package for a generalized test for a Random-effects ANOVA Model.
  - Reference
-    - Bai,Y., Wang,Z., Lystig,T.C., and Wu,B. (2019) Efficient and powerful equivalency test on combined mean and variance with application to diagnostic device comparison studies. *tech rep*.
+    - Bai,Y., Wang,Z., Lystig,T.C., and Wu,B. (2019) Efficient and powerful equivalency test on combined mean and variance with application to diagnostic device comparison studies. *arXiv:1908.07979*.
  - Sample R codes
 ```R
  ## install the package